ufal/factgenie/README.md

 What does factgenie **not help with** is collecting the data or model outputs (we assume that you already have these), starting the crowdsourcing campaign (for that, you need to use a service such as [Prolific.com](https://prolific.com)) or running the LLM evaluators (for that, you need a local framework such as [Ollama](https://ollama.com) or a proprietary API).

 ---
-*Please, keep in mind that this project is a spin-off of our custom code we used for research experiments.
-It may need additional effort on your side to make everything work as expected :wink:*
+*This project is meant as a framework and template for you dear researcher.
+Help us improve it! :wink:*
 ----

 ## Quickstart